xquery/xquerydoc/README.md

 xquerydoc is released under Apache License v2.0

-Copyright 2011 John Snelson, James Fuller
+Copyright 2011 John Snelson, James Fuller, Gary Videl

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.